santhu538/100-days-of-code/log.md

 **Thoughts** Great to know the logic for finding middle number(s) of LinkedList.

+### Day 5: August 05, Wednesday (Data Structures - Stack)

+**Today's Progress**: I have completed below exercises on Stack

+1. Implement Stack.
+2. Reverse of String using Stack
+3. Check if an expression is balanced

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)